-VMware HCX comprises a virtual management component at both the source and destination sites, and up to three types of VMware HCX Interconnect service appliances.
+VMware HCX comprises a virtual management component at both the source and destination sites, and up to five types of VMware HCX Interconnect service appliances depending on the HCX license.
 VMware HCX services are configured and enabled at the source site, and then deployed as virtual appliances at the source site, with a peer appliance at the destination site.

-VMware HCX Manager platform is deployed to the management zone, adjacent to each site's vCenter Server, and provides a single plane for administering VMware HCX.
-The VMware HCX manager provides a sophisticated framework for deploying VMware HCX service VMs across both the local and remote sites.
+In both the source and destination environments, HCX is deployed to the management zone, next to each site's vCenter Server, which provides a single plane (HCX Manager) for administering VMware HCX.
+This HCX Manager provides a framework for deploying HCX service virtual machines across both the source and destination sites.
 VMware HCX administrators are authenticated, and each task authorized through the existing vSphere SSO identity sources.
-VMware HCX mobility, extension, protection actions can be initiated from the VMware HCX User Interface or from within the vCenter Server Navigator screen's context menus.
+VMware HCX mobility, extension, protection actions can be initiated from the HCX User Interface or from within the vCenter Server Navigator screen's context menus.

-In the NSX Hybrid Connect model (HCX for Private to Private deployments), the tenant deploys both source and destination VMware HCX Managers.
+In the NSX Data Center Enterprise Plus (HCX for Private to Private deployments), the tenant deploys both source and destination HCX Managers.

 HCX-IX Interconnect Appliance

-The HCX-IX service appliance provides replication and vMotion-based migration capabilities over the Internet and private lines to the target site whereas providing strong encryption, traffic engineering, and virtual machine mobility.
+The HCX-IX service appliance provides replication and vMotion-based migration capabilities over the Internet and private lines to the destination site whereas providing strong encryption, traffic engineering, and virtual machine mobility.